neo-project/docs/docs/en-us/tooldev/concept/transaction.md

-<center><h2>Transaction</h2></center>
+# Transaction

-&emsp;&emsp;Transaction is the basic operation model of the whole NEO network.
+Transaction is the basic operation model of the whole NEO network.
 Wallets, smart contracts and accounts interact with NEO network through transactions.
 The most basic function of a transaction is transfer.

 ## **Structure**

-&emsp;&emsp; The basic data structure of a transaction is as following:
+The basic data structure of a transaction is as following:

 | Size | Field | Type | Description |
 |-----|-----|------|-------|